Antovex/Devops_oneshot/.devops_journey/journey_summary.md

 # 🚀 DevOps Learning Journey Summary

-A high-level overview of your DevOps mastery progress and achievements.
+A high-level overview of your DevOps learning progress and achievements.

+> **How to use**: Fork this repository and update this file with your own progress.
+Use it to track milestones, skills developed, and plan your learning path.

 ---